 If you or your spouse has allergies, there is a great chance that your children will inherit them.
 Howard Saal, M.D., director of clinical genetics at the Cincinnati Children’s Hospital Medical Center in Ohio explains, “There is about a fifty-fifty chance but don’t expect them to be sensitive to the same things you are.
 We pass on only the susceptibility to allergies, which can manifest in myriad ways.”
 Signs that your children have inherited your susceptibility to allergies can be anything from a runny nose to hives.
 However, the most common are Sinus, Ear infections, Stuffy nose, Itchy nose, Itchy eyes, Rashes, Hives, Wheezing cough and Chronic cough.

 Wheezing and chronic cough can also be signs of asthma and might one of the top signs of an allergy since, in many cases, asthma and allergies go hand-in-hand.
 If you start to notice these symptoms in your child, speak to your pediatrician.
-Medical clinics such as Southwest Care Center, for example, are there for situations like these.
-It is always best to be safe than sorry.
-Parents want to do what’s best for their kids, especially when it comes to their health.

 Your child’s doctor can suggest medications and run numerous tests to pin-point specific allergies.

 Irritable Bowel Syndrome (IBS)